I am a professional computer analyst for a large accountancy firm. In my spare time, I write about video games and various other topics.

-I am an accountancy professional with 25 years experience in working in busy finance departments.
-I've seen the development of spreadsheets from cumbersome tools that were barely used into multimedia suites that integrate multiple sources and streamline time consuming tasks within the busy office.
+I am an accountancy professional with 25 years of experience working in busy finance departments.
+I've seen the development of spreadsheets from cumbersome tools that were barely used into multimedia suites that integrate multiple sources and streamline time-consuming tasks within the busy office.

 Microsoft Excel is part of the Microsoft Office suite.
 The whole suite also includes the following products:

 - Word 2010 - a powerful word-processing tool

 - Powerpoint 2010 - an intuitive tool used to create great presentations

 - Onenote 2010 - a simple program that allows you to gather notes and information in one place